Toyota gears up its first EV with safer, longer-lasting battery - NewsBreak

 BEVs typically take hours to charge, and using quick-charging methods often cause the battery’s cells to heat up, leading to degradation.
 That, in turn, reduces cruising range over time, hurting a vehicle’s resale value.

-Toyota said its batteries, developed with Panasonic Corp (6752.T), contain a special coolant that does not conduct electricity easily.
+Toyota said its batteries, developed with Panasonic Corp, contain a special coolant that does not conduct electricity easily.
 Battery packs are also structured to keep the cells and coolant separated in case of a leak.

 This and other innovations mean the new BEV series’ batteries would retain more than 90% of their capacity after a decade, Toyota said.